namit548/programming-in-c/README.md

 # anyone223
-hey this is the code of our new c language factorail program
+these are my code of c languae